 Common Types of Personal Injury Cases in Johnson, AR

 A personal injury can happen for multiple reasons and can take a number of forms.
 However, the most common types of personal injury cases we handle include:

-Car accidents are one of the most common types of personal injury cases in Arkansas.
+Motor vehicle accidents are one of the most common types of personal injury cases in Johnson, AR.
 Unfortunately, thousands of people end up severely injured or dead due to the negligence and recklessness of irresponsible drivers.
 Most of these injuries happen because the at-fault driver was drunk, distracted, tired, or was driving at high speeds.
-Our personal injury lawyers can help you hold the liable parties accountable for your losses.
+Whether you were in an accident involving a car, truck, motorcycle, or were a pedestrian, our personal injury lawyers can help you hold the liable parties accountable for your losses.

 When we visit the doctor, we do it trusting that these professionals will take good care of our health.
 Sadly, this is not always the case.
 Every year, thousands of patients suffer severe injuries or die at the hands of negligent and careless healthcare providers.
 Things like delayed diagnoses, incorrect diagnoses, incorrect prescriptions, and improper surgical procedures are common medical malpractice examples.
 If the negligent actions or omissions of your doctor led to injuries, we may be able to help.

 Slip and fall accidents commonly happen on another person’s property.
 Most of these cases are handled by filing a premises liability claim against the negligent property owner.
 If you or a loved one suffered a slip and fall injury on another party’s property in Johnson, AR, you may have the right to obtain compensation from those responsible.